johnstrand/squawk-react/README.md

 **New**: Squawk also features an integration with Redux Dev Tools, and supports time-travelling.

+**Note**: Starting with 4.0, Squawk targets ES2017.
+If you have to support a browser that doesn't support ES2017, you'll have to use appropriate polyfills.

 ## [Find it on npm](https://www.npmjs.com/package/squawk-react)

 Or just add it to your project with `npm i --save squawk-react`